-The reference speed is assigned via the parameter PVn_target in min1 and can be changed during the movement.
+The reference speed is assigned via the parameter PVn_target in min-1 and can be changed during the movement.
 The operating mode is not limited by the positioning range limits.
 New speed values are accepted immediately during the execution of a running motion command.

-Parameter Name Description Unit Minimum value Default value Maximum value Data type R/W persistent Expert Parameter address via fieldbus PVn_target Reference speed of operating mode profile velocity min -1 -13200 R/W The maximum value is limited to the current setting in CTRL_n_max.
-The adjustable value is internally limited to the current parameter setting in RAMPn_max.
-13200 -
+Parameter Name Description Unit Minimum value Default value Maximum value Data type R/W persistent Expert Parameter address via fieldbus PVn_target Reference speed of operating mode profile velocity min -1 -3000 R/W The adjustable value is internally limited to the current parameter setting in RAMPn_max. - 3000 -

-Current speed $\ \$ The current speed is determined by using the 2 parameters $n_act$ and $n_actRAMP$.
+$\label{eq:current speed} \begin{array}{l} \mbox{The current speed is determined by using the 2 parameters n_act and n_actRAMP.} \end{array}$

-Parameter Name Description Unit Minimum value Default value Maximum value Data type R/W persistent Expert Parameter address via fieldbus n_act Actual motor speed min -1 - 0 - INT16 INT16 R/- - Modbus 7696 CIP 130.1.8 n_actRAMP Actual speed of motion profile generator min -1 - 0 - INT32 INT32 R/- - Modbus 7948 CIP 131.1.6
+Parameter Name Description Unit Minimum value Default value Maximum value Data type R/W persistent Expert Parameter address via fieldbus n_act Actual motor speed min -1 - 0 - INT16 INT16 R/- - - Modbus 7696 CIP 130.1.8 n_actRAMP Actual speed of motion profile generator min -1 - 0 - INT32 INT32 R/- - Modbus 7948 CIP 131.1.6

-8.5.6 Operating mode Homing
+8.5.5 Operating mode Homing

-- Note that any changes to the values of these parameters are executed by the drive controller immediately on receipt of the data set. - Verify that the system is free and ready for movement before changing these parameters.
+A WARNING UNINTENDED OPERATION • Note that any changes to the values of these parameters are exe- cuted by the drive controller immediately on receipt of the data set. • Verify that the system is free and ready for movement before changing these parameters.
 Failure to follow these instructions can result in death, serious injury or equipment damage.

-Overview of Homing

-The operating mode Homing establishes an absolute position reference between the motor position and a defined axis position.
-Homing can be carried out by a means of a reference movement or by position setting.

-A reference movement is a movement to a defined point, the reference point, on the axis; the objective is to establish the absolute position reference between the motor position and the axis position.
+Overview of Homing The operating mode Homing establishes an absolute position reference between the motor position and a defined axis position.
+Homing can be carried out by a means of a reference movement or by position setting. • A reference movement is a movement to a defined point, the refer- ence point, on the axis; the objective is to establish the absolute position reference between the motor position and the axis position.
 The reference point also defines the zero point that is used for all subsequent absolute positioning movements as a reference point.
 It is possible to parameterize a shift of the zero point.
 A reference movement must be completed for the new zero point to be valid.
 If the reference movement is interrupted, it must be started again.
-As opposed to the other operating modes, a reference movement must be completed before a new operating mode can be activated.
+As opposed to the other operating modes, a reference move- ment must be completed before a new operating mode can be acti- vated.
 The signals required for the reference movement must be wired.
 Monitoring signals that are not used must be deactivated.
 Position setting lets you set the current motor position to a desired position value to which the subsequent position values will relate.

-Homing is not required for a motor with a multiturn encoder because it provides a valid absolute position immediately after being switched on.

-Types of reference movements

-There are 4 standard types of reference movements:

-- Movement to negative limit switch LIMN - Movement to positive limit switch LIMP - Movement to reference switch REF with counterclockwise direction of rotation - Movement to reference switch REF with clockwise direction of rotation

-Reference movements are possible with or without index pulse.

-- Reference movement without index pulse Movement from the switching edge to a distance distance from switching edge - Reference movement with index pulse Movement from the switching edge to the closest index pulse of the motor.
-The current motor position can be read via the parameter p_absencusr.
-The index pulse is at position value 0.
+Types of reference movements There are 4 standard types of reference movements: Movement to negative limit switch LIMN Movement to positive limit switch LIMP • Movement to reference switch $\overline{\mathtt{REF}}$ with counterclockwise direction of rotation - Movement to reference switch $\overline{\mathtt{REF}}$ with clockwise direction of rotation Reference movements are possible with or without index pulse.
+Reference movement without index pulse Movement from the switching edge to a distance distance from switching edge Reference movement with index pulse Movement from the switching edge to the physical index pulse of the motor.

-The operating mode is started by means of an output assembly.
+Starting the operating mode The operating mode is started by means of an output assembly.
 In the byte "modeCtrl", bit "Mode Toggle" is not set.